-Child's full name: Date of birth:
+Childle full a case Date of birth:

 Child's full name: Class/year:

 Concern identified by: Role:

 Date of concern: Time of concern:

 Witness/es: Place of incident:

 Name of alleged person (s) responsible for the harm/potential harm:

 Not known Volunteer

 Pupil in this school Member of staff

-Pupil in another school (please specify) Governor
+Pupil in another Governor

+school (please specify) 33.33

 Family member Other, please specify

 Concern/Incident/Disclosure: Why are you concerned about this child?
 What have you observed and when?
 What have you been told and when?
 Please provide a description of any incident/s or anything you see or have been told by a child, or another person.
 Record any visible injuries or ask the child to point to where else it is sore/hurts.
 Do not remove or lift clothing for the purpose of the examination unless the injury site is freely available because of treatment or take photos of injuries.
 If photos of injuries are required for evidence purposes, then this should be done by the police.
 Remember to make clear what is fact and what is hearsay/opinion.
 Note the language and terminology used by the child, or adult, and be clear about who has said what.
 Continue on a separate sheet if necessary.
 Has any action already been taken in relation to this concern?
-For example, child taken out of class, first aid

-Name of person concerns reported to Date

-Action to be taken / recommendations from designated safeguarding lead

-Name of person completing form Signature Date and time
+For example, child taken out of class, first aid.
+For example, child taken out of class, first aid Name of person concerns reported to Date Action to be taken / recommendations from designated safeguarding lead 1 Name of person completing form Signature Date and time